Adrian Ramsay: Parliamentary career

 At the 2024 general election, Ramsay was elected MP for Waveney Valley with 20,467 votes (41.7%) and a majority of 5,593 over the second-placed Conservative candidate.
 There were six candidates and a 69% turnout.
 He became the first Green MP for a seat in the East of England.
-This marked the first time that both Green party Co-leaders were elected to parliament.
+This marked the first time that both Green Party co-leaders were elected to Parliament.
 He became the first ever male MP for a Green party in the UK.
-He was also one of the first five Green MPs overall: Lucas retired after fourteen years as an MP, with successful Green candidates Siân Berry, Ellie Chowns, and Ramsay's co-leader Carla Denyer joining him as first-time MPs.
+He was also one of the first five Green Party MPs overall: Lucas retired after fourteen years as an MP, with successful Green candidates Siân Berry, Ellie Chowns, and Ramsay's co-leader Carla Denyer joining him as first-time MPs.
 Nationally, Labour formed a majority government with Keir Starmer taking office as Prime Minister.

 Shortly after assuming office, Ramsay voiced opposition to plans by the new government to build a 100-mile corridor of pylons to connect his Suffolk constituency to offshore wind power.
 Ramsay said he was in favour of considering other options, including an offshore grid.
 This led to allegations of NIMBYism, including from the Secretary of State for Energy Security and Net Zero, Ed Miliband.
 Responding to the allegations in an interview on LBC, Ramsay claimed he was representing concerns of his constituents.

+Since 4 July 2024, Ramsay has served as the Green Party's spokesperson for health, dentistry, and environment, food and rural affairs in the House of Commons.
+He has also been a member of the Environmental Audit Committee since 8 June 2026.
+On 21 October 2024, Ramsay introduced the Nature-based Solutions (Water and Flooding) Bill, a private member's bill that would require water companies and relevant public bodies to use nature-based solutions to improve water and flood risk management.

 Following the Supreme Court ruling on For Women Scotland Ltd v The Scottish Ministers, Ramsay said he supported the ruling.
 Asked if he believed trans women are women, he did not explicitly agree or disagree.
-He also said that he believed members of the Green Party shouldn't be expelled from the party for anti-trans views.
+He also said that he believed members of the Green Party should not be expelled from the party for anti-trans views.
 In response to this, the Young Greens published a statement with their disappointment in Ramsay's comments.

 On 8 May 2025, Greens co-leader Carla Denyer announced she would not seek re-election in the 2025 party leadership election so as to focus on her work as an MP.
 This meant that Ramsay would either have to seek another co-candidate, or stand as a single lone candidate.
-Three days later, he launched a joint leadership bid alongside fellow MP Ellie Chowns.
+Three days later, he launched a joint leadership bid alongside fellow Green Party MP Ellie Chowns.
 The results of the leadership were announced on 2 September 2025, with Chowns and Ramsay being defeated by Zack Polanski.

 Ramsay voted against the proscription of Palestine Action.
+He called for the postponement of the 2026 Norfolk Police and Crime Commissioner by-election.